 After opening River Oaks’ Casa de Novia bridal boutique in 2005, fashion-savvy entrepreneur Luvi Wheelock expanded her fashion stake with Atrium Ready to Wear, just next door.
 The sleek, gallery-like shop offers cocktail gowns and evening frocks from a mix of well-known and up-and-coming designers.
 Inside, customers will find dresses by Vera Wang, Jason Wu tops and bold looks by Prabal Gurung.

-Abejas Boutique—named after the Spanish word for bumble bee—has created a fashionable buzz along Kirby Drive since owner Christina Mitchell opened the shop in 1996.
+Abejas Boutique—named after the Spanish word for bumble bee—has created a fashionable buzz along South Blvd. since owner Christina Mitchell opened the shop in 1996.
 The stylish and comfortable boutique is known for its boho-chic array of women’s clothing and accessories.
 Heading into fall, we can’t get enough of the store’s faux fur Sherpa vests and plaid shirt dresses.

 Set on the second floor of an unassuming property—near the intersection of Westheimer and Shepherd—Cakewalk Style Shop touts a mix of designer clothing and accessories from well-known brands and rising-star designers.
 This season, find tailored looks from Australia’s Fifth Label, flirty DVF dresses and head-turning lace tops by The Kooples at the Upper Kirby outpost.